 For about two or so years I have started to feel very differently about eating meat.
 I follow a brilliant lady called @nurturingnewfamilies on Instagram who converted to Veganism a while back and her posts really make me think about what I am eating and where it has come from.
 Earlier this year I stopped eating processed meat (I was living off of ham sandwiches), I generally only order fish or vegetarian dishes when eating out and after consuming a lot of red meat whilst living with my parents over the summer, we took a month off when we moved home in August (which felt amazing and is something we will try again) For now however we stick to chicken, mince and fish.
 I try and buy organic meat and with the chicken left-overs I make stock to use in any dishes for the following week (makes the house stink but it’s worth it).
 We also quite a lot of vegetarian dishes most evenings (the husband isn’t always convinced, but that could be my cooking) which is all hopefully less impactful on the environment and better for our bodies.
 Whilst I haven’t stopped eating meat altogether, I’ve personally reduced what I was eating and that is a vast improvement.

 I wrote a post about these recently and having used the products for three months it’s safe to say I won’t ever switch back to plastic bottled nonsense ever again.
-The hair rinse took the most adjustment – I had savage Worzel Gummidge hair for a month – but now I make my own (I know, who am I?!) out of Apple Cider Vinegar and Aromatherapy oil, which means I’m no longer spending out on a conditioner.
-A win situation all round and happier, healthier (hopefully) hair.
-The products are great on Olivia too, I only use a shampoo bar on her, she doesn’t need the rinse bit.
+Using the shampoo bar took adjustment – I had savage Worzel Gummidge hair for a month – but once I was in and out the other side I now have happier, healthier (hopefully) hair.
+The products are great on Olivia too.

 I switched to a deodorant bar earlier this year, after my miscarriage left me perspiring so heavily that my crystal deodorant literally couldn’t handle it anymore.
 I’d also started reading around this time about reducing plastic waste, so decided to try the Lush Aromaco bar.
 It’s bloody brilliant and lasts all day (near-enough) I buy it as a block in-store and just keep in my bathroom cabinet.
 No more spray containers or plastic waste.
 It’s a great find and something I will use forever more.